rbind/njtierney.com/content/about.md

 title: About Me
 ---

 My name is Nick Tierney.
-I recently completed my PhD in Statistics at QUT, and am now a Research Fellow in Statistics at Monash University working with [Rob Hyndman](https://robjhyndman.com/) and [Di Cook](http://dicook.org/) in the NUMBAT group.
+I completed my PhD in Statistics at QUT under [Kerrie Mengersen](https://en.wikipedia.org/wiki/Kerrie_Mengersen), and am now a Lecturer at Monash University, working with [Rob Hyndman](https://robjhyndman.com/) and [Di Cook](http://dicook.org/) in the NUMBAT group.

 My research aims to improve data analysis workflow.
 This includes statistical modelling, calculating diagnostics, drawing inferences and making decisions.
 Crucial to this work is producing high quality software to accompany each research idea.

 My work so far has focussed on the importance of knowing your data ( [`visdat`](https://github.com/njtierney/visdat) ), and on creating principles and tools that make it easier to work with, explore, and model missing data  ( [`naniar`](https://github.com/njtierney/naniar)).
 I have also created an optimisation model that identifies and possibly relocates facilities to maximise their coverage on a population, in the R package [`maxcovr`](https://github.com/njtierney/maxcovr), and am interested in testing if commonly used diagnostics for MCMC methods are used effectively by researchers.

 I love the [R programming language](https://www.r-project.org/) and how it has transformed my world.
 I am a proud member of the [rOpenSci](https://ropensci.org/) community, a collective that works to make science open using R, and co-host a podcast with [Saskia Freytag](https://twitter.com/trashystats) about everything #rstats named  ["Credibly Curious"](https://soundcloud.com/crediblycurious), (after my blog, I guess?).